info-iesvi/2223_proyectopsp-equipo2/dockerization.md

 ### PHASE 4.
 UPLOAD THE CONTAINER TO DOCKER HUB

+First of all, we have to create a repository in the Dockerhub account.
 Once the multicontainer is generated in Docker with the database and the application, the next step is to upload the image to Docker Hub.

 To do this, we first log in to the Docker Hub page with the ``$ docker login`` command.
 Once you have entered the credentials that it will ask you for, if you were not logged in yet, write the command ``$ docker push <user>/<image_name>:<version>`` and that's it.
 We check our Docker Hub account to see if it was created successfully.